Founding and Early History

 The impetus for the National Farm School’s founding came from Russia.
 Two years earlier, Krauskopf traveled there in hopes of a personal appeal to the Czar to allow Jews the right to own land and the opportunity to pursue agriculture, the calling of their ancestors.
 The Czar would not see him; instead Krauskopf spent time with Leo Tolstoy who advised him to return to America and “lead the tens of thousands from your congested cities to your idle, fertile lands…”

 Although the school was founded primarily with the needs of young Jewish men in mind, Krauskopf insisted the school be open to boys of all faiths and backgrounds.
 Academics were combined with work experience, and the students helped run the farm and grow their own food.
 Krauskopf’s motto was “science with practice.”
-This marriage of the theoretical and the practical survives today at DelVal in the form of internships, study abroad, and other experiential learning opportunities.
+This marriage of the theoretical and the practical survives today at DelVal in our experiential learning requirement (Experience360), which can include internships, study abroad, and other hands-on learning opportunities.

 In 1945, the school was reorganized to strengthen its academic programs.
 It went through a series of name changes as it grew in stature and sophistication.
 Beginning in the post-war years, Dr. James Work ’13, guided the school and added new programs, including food industry, biology, chemistry, and business administration.
 In 1948, after approval from the State Council of Education, the college name was changed to the National Agricultural College; and in 1960, to reflect the additions of new programs it became Delaware Valley College of Science and Agriculture.
 In 1969, it became co-ed.